commercelayer/mfe-cart/README.md

 # Commerce Layer Cart

-The Commerce Layer Cart application (React) provides you with a PCI-compliant, PSD2-compliant, and production-ready shopping cart powered by Commerce Layer APIs.
+The Commerce Layer Cart application (React) provides you with a production-ready shopping cart powered by Commerce Layer APIs.
 You can fork this repository and deploy it to any hosting service or use it as a reference application to build your own.

 ![Commerce Layer Cart demo](./public/cart.png)